spiral/docs/basics/quick-start.md

 ```

 ## Controller
 Create a set of REST endpoints to retrieve the post data via API.
-We can start with a simple controller `App\Controller\PostController`.
+We can start with a simple controller, `App\Controller\PostController`.
 Create it using scaffolder:

 ```bash